-When you are baptized you make a public declaration, in front of witnesses, that you are stating a new life that you are going in a new direction.
+When you are baptized you make a public declaration, in front of witnesses, that you are starting a new life, that you are going in a new direction.
 It is a decision to change.
 You are choosing to die to old habits and old ways of thinking and you choose to start a new life according to God’s principles.

 Baptism is a public declaration of a decision that you have made.
 You have chosen to die to your old life and live by God’s principles.
 You have chosen to wash away old habits and take on new ones.
 You have chosen to repent of your old ways and start in a new direction.
 In short, baptism is an outward sign of an inward decision to follow Jesus.